JEK-III/DPLandscapePaper/DP_Landscape.md

 For journal articles, peer-review is the gatekeeper to the scholarly record, meant to ensure some level of trustworthiness.
 Peer review serves as an initial assessment of quality; the real value and correctness of the work is determined by the relevant community after publication.
 The same impulse that drives the effort to capture the prestige of the term "publication" and apply it to data drives the effort to apply "peer-review" to data.

+Callaghan (2012) draws another useful distinction here: between technical and scientific review.
+Technical review assures us that the dataset has complete metadata, no missing values that aren't allowed to be missing, etc. and generally doesn't require domain expertise.
+Scientific review evaluates the methods of data collection, the overall plauisbility of the data, and the likely reuse value.
+Both kinds of review can be done together, or, in the case of a data paper, it's common for the repository to do the technical review and the data journal to do the scientific review.

+Publishers of data papers wrap peer review of the paper and of the datset together.
+An exception is GigaScience, which assignes a separate data reviewer for technical review of the dataset.
+Reviewer guidlines are roughly similar accross journals.
+Nature Scientific Data as a representative example.

+While review guidelines are similar, review processes are not.
+Data paper peer review processes range from traditional (anonymous pre-publication review in NSD) to experimental (open post-publication review in F1000 Research).

+More interesting yet are peer reivew processes for standalone datasets.
+NASA Planetary Data System (PDS) conducts peer review in an in-person meeting with representatives of the repository, the dataset creators, and the reviewers.
+Open Context goes beyond the simple accept/reject binary of traditional peer review.
+Instead, each dataset has a rating from 1-5 that indicates how thoroughly it has been reviewed.
+Essetially, a 3 indicates that the datset has passed technical review, a 4 means that it has passed editorial review, and a 5 means that it has passed external peer review.